Shihab5500/Assaigment8/README.md

 🚀 লোকাল রান গাইডলাইন (How to Run Locally <br>

 Create a new folder on your system in the location where you want to store the project (e.g. My-Projects).
-Then open that folder in VS Code.
+Then open that folder in VS Code. <br>
+Click Terminal in the menu bar at the top of VS Code and select New Terminal.
+You go to the Bash terminal and type npm run dev and click enter, then it will run.

 git clone YOUR_REPOSITORY_LINK <br>
 cd YOUR_PROJECT_FOLDER_NAME<br>